preciofishbone/OmniaDocsG2/general-assets/page-picker/index.rst

 Page Picker
 ==============

 You can use the Page Picker to select pages to show in a list.
 Only Published and shown pages are available to pick.
-In Omnia v6, Variations can be picked as well, if available.
+Variations can be picked as well, if available.

 .. image:: page-picker-new2.png